Criminal sentencing of Indigenous peoples in Canada: Royal Commission on Aboriginal Peoples (1996)

 In 1996, in its report Bridging the Cultural Divide, the Commission referred to Indigenous overrepresentation in the criminal justice system as "injustice personified."
 It noted that this over-representation of Indigenous peoples in Canada has been the subject of special attention in Canadian society.

 Federal Throne Speech 2001

-In 2001, the federal government of Canada pleged to eliminate Aboriginal overrepresentation within a generation.
+In 2001, the federal government of Canada pledged to eliminate Aboriginal overrepresentation within a generation.

 Truth and Reconciliation Commission: Calls to Action (2012)

 The Truth and Reconciliation Commission, a Canadian body aimed at addressing the legacy of residential schools in Canada, and advancing Canadian reconciliation, recommended the following:

 "30.
 We call upon federal, provincial and territorial governments to commit to eliminating the overrepresentation of Aboriginal people in custody over the next decade, and to issue detailed annual reports that monitor and evaluate progress in doing so."

 "31.
 We call upon the federal, provincial and territorial governments to provide sufficient and stable funding to implement and evaluate community sanctions that will provide realistic alternatives to imprisonment for Aboriginal offenders and respond to underlying causes of offending."